Sheet Metal Stamping and Forming

 Sheet metal properties relating to ductility are limited by necking and fracture.
 Here, n (strain hardening exponent) is proportional to the uniform deformation whereas m (strain rate sensitivity) is proportional to post-necking deformation.
 Both ‘m’ and ‘n’ reflect the total formability of the sheet metal.

-Textures (Anisotropy) during sheet metal forming
+Textures (Anisotropy) during sheet metal stamping

 Anisotropy in sheet metal refers to the directional variation (directional properties) in a material’s mechanical properties, such as strength, ductility, and stiffness.
-Anisotropy can occur due to the inherent crystal structure of the metals, as well as any processing or forming that has been performed on the material.
+Anisotropy can occur due to the inherent crystal structure of the metals.
+As well as any processing or forming that has been performed on the material.
 In deep drawing, anisotropy can have a significant impact on the final product.
 This directionality or anisotropy of properties is evident in a variation of Young’s modulus (E), yield strength (YS), tensile strength (TS), elongation, and other properties.
 In sheet forming, the relative magnitudes of strains also change during deformation due to texture.

 What is the strain for anisotropic?

 The strain for anisotropic sheet metal refers to the amount of deformation that occurs in a specific direction relative to the material’s anisotropy.
-In other words, anisotropic sheet metal will deform differently depending on the direction of the applied force. it is important to remember the following equations when dealing with anisotropy:
+In other words, anisotropic sheet metal will deform differently depending on the direction of the applied force.
+It is important to remember the following equations when dealing with anisotropy:

 The volume of material remains constant (The sum of length, width, and thickness strain is equal to zero):